iOSSoftwareEngineer/DefaultsCloudSync/README.md

 # What is DefaultsCloudSync?
-DefaultsCloudSync is a simple Swift class that synchronizes NSUserDefaults to iCloud.
+DefaultsCloudSync is a simple Swift class that synchronizes NSUserDefaults to iCloud.  <br>
+It requires just one line of code.

 # Usage
 In your AppDelegate's didFinishLaunchingWithOptions call <br>